sophiebatten123/Batten-s_Bakery_Website/README.md

 ## Social Media Platforms

 - The Footer Section includes links to the relevant social media platforms.
-These links open in a new tab which allows easy navigation for the user and prevents then leaving the site.
+These links open in a new tab which allows easy navigation for the user and prevents them leaving the site.
 - This is a valuable section of the website as it allows the user to view more testomonials and information about the bakery.

 # Menu Section

 ![Menu](assets/images/afternoon_tea_menu.PNG)

-- The Menu Section of the website allows the user to view and download Batten's Bakery website allowing them to choose food and check dietery requirements before visiting.
+- The Menu Section of the website allows the user to view the afternoon tea menu and also provides the option to download it.
+This will allow the user to choose food and check dietery requirements before visiting the bakery.
-- Users should be well informed as a result of this page and as a result want to book for afternoon tea.
+- Users should be well informed as a result of this page and be interested in booking for afternoon tea.

 # Bookings Section

 ![Bookings](assets/images/bookings_section.PNG)

 - The Bookings Section includes a form which is editable to the user.
 It is simple to fill out and allows the user to select a time, date and specify the number of people attending (limited to 6 people).
-- This section is easy to navigate making users more likely to reserve a table.
+- This section is easy to navigate making the user more likely to reserve a table.

 # Recipes Section

 ![Recipes](assets/images/recipes_section.PNG)

-- The Recipes Section conatins 6 baking ideas for users to try at home.
+- The Recipes Section contains 6 baking ideas for users to try at home.
 This section was made upon request of the client who wanted customers to have the option to bake from home whilst in lockdown.
-It aims at promoting the companys bakes by getting users to share thier bakes on social media with the hashtag #battensbakes.
-- Each recipe contains a star rating, time frame and dietery requirements ensuring the customers needs are met on each page.
+- Each recipe contains a star rating, time frame and dietary requirements ensuring the customers needs are met on each page.

 # Baking Steps Sections

 ![Baking-Steps](assets/images/recipe_steps.PNG)

-- The Baking Steps Sections contain different recipes chosen from the recipes page broke down into ingredients and method sections.
+- The Baking Steps are split into 6 pages and can be viewed once the user selects a recipe.
-- Steps have been ordered to ensure users do them sequentially.
+- Each page is broken into ingredients and steps sections with the steps being ordered to ensure users do them sequentially.
-- At the bottom of each recipe users are encouraged to share their bakes on social media to promote Batten's Bakery further.

 # Future Features